rostekus/Tetris-AI/README.md

 Dataset will be saved to `data` folder.
 Then you can augment your dataset using `augementation` module.
 After that just run `create_db.py` script that will merge all datasets files into two (grids/moves)
+## Problem
+Aftwr scrapping data I began to train models,I got really high accuracy (about 85%) but after testing models on real Tetris game this what I got:

+As I observed the AI stucks after first 2-3 moves.
+So i added more examples of grids where average high is relativly low.
+Unfortunettly what I didn't solve the problem as the accuracy of models dropped to 60%.
+Screenshot from TensorflowBoard:

 ## Project Structure
 ------------